canonical/zookeeper-k8s-operator/docs/content/tutorial/integrate.md

 # Integrate

-This is the part of the Apache ZooKeeper charmed operator tutorial about using Apache ZooKeeper with other charms.
+This is the part of the Apache ZooKeeper K8s charmed operator tutorial about using Apache ZooKeeper with other charms.
 Make sure to complete instruction from the [Deploy](deploy) page before reading further.

-The main way to use the Apache ZooKeeper charmed operator is to integrate it with another charm via [Juju relations](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/relation/).
-For that reason we will deploy Apache Kafka charmed operator and integrate them via the [zookeeper interface](https://charmhub.io/integrations/zookeeper/).
+The main way to use the Apache ZooKeeper K8s charmed operator is to integrate it with another charm via [Juju relations](https://canonical-juju.readthedocs-hosted.com/en/latest/user/reference/relation/).
+For that reason we will deploy Apache Kafka K8s charmed operator and integrate them via the [zookeeper interface](https://charmhub.io/integrations/zookeeper/).

 ## Deploy Apache Kafka

 Deploy Apache Kafka charm to the same model:

 ```
-juju deploy kafka --channel 3/stable -n 3 --trust
+juju deploy kafka-k8s --channel 3/stable -n 3 --trust
 ```

 Make sure Apache Kafka cluster is deployed by checking its status: